koompi/koompi.org/content/details/_index.en.md

 To search for text in the Konsole, click on **Edit > Find**

 {{< notice note >}}
-The searching bar will be appear.
+The searching bar will appear.
 {{< /notice >}}

 ### Copying and Pasting Text